Speaker Johnson announces top-line spending deal to avoid government shutdown

 The two chambers had been far apart in how they had marked up regular spending bills, with the House passing bills below Fiscal Responsibility Act (FRA) levels and the Senate marking up bills above FRA levels.
 With a top-line agreement, the two chambers can work to reconcile those differences in the underlying legislation and pass appropriations before the funding deadlines.

+Democrats say the side deal struck between the White House and then-Speaker Kevin McCarthy (R-Calif.) at the time would have allowed for north of $60 billion in additional funding for non-defense programs.

+Democrats and experts say the changes, which included redirecting billions of dollars from funding for the IRS and coronavirus efforts to other non-defense programs, was key to shielding non-defense programs from a significant funding cut.

-House Republicans have squabbled for months over top-line spending deals, with hard-line conservatives in the House Freedom Caucus recently accusing GOP leadership of entertaining a deal that would “obscure the actual spending numbers with more shady side deals and accounting tricks.”
+However, hardline conservatives have been dialing up the pressure on GOP leadership to abandon what Democrats say was the full agreement in pursuit of steeper spending cuts, with the House Freedom Caucus recently accusing leaders entertaining a deal that would “obscure the actual spending numbers with more shady side deals and accounting tricks.”

 Johnson addressed those concerns in his letter.